 After the Procedure

 You will stay in the hospital for 1-2 days during which you will recover from your anesthesia and from the surgery itself.
 You will be directed to start moving and walking as soon as the first day after surgery.

 Full recovery will take 4 months to a year

-Some people need a short stay in a rehabilitation center after they leave the hospital and before they go home.
+Some people require a short stay in a rehabilitation center after they leave the hospital and before they return home.
 At a rehabilitation center, you will get more knowledge on how to safely do your daily activities on your own.